People need people.

-Do you have an idea to start a group or circle of your own to improve health and wellbeing?
+Do you have an idea to start a circle but are apprehensive about taking that first step?

 Do you want to hold space but worry about silences in groups or knowing what to say next?

-I wrote ‘creating circles’ because I knew that there were so many people out there who could hold space and should be holding space, but the thought of running groups terrified them.
-I wrote this course because although circle work is magic, facilitation skills are something that can be taught.
-I wrote this course because this year, more than ever, people need people; they need to share stories, they need conversations and they need a sense of community, a sense of belonging. ‘creating circles’ is about teaching you the skills and giving you the confidence to hold space and run your own circles so that less people feel isolated and more people feel connected, with a shared commonality in these strange wonky times.
+I wrote this course because circle work is magic, but to hold space well and to do it safely requires good facilitation skills which are something that can be practised and learned.
+I wrote this course because people need to share stories, they need conversation, to be heard and they need a sense of community, a sense of belonging. ‘creating circles’ will enable you to feel confident to hold space and run circles of your own, circles that reflect your passion and provide you with the skills and confidence to hold space so that less people feel isolated and more people feel connected, with a shared purpose.

-‘creating circles’ is ideal for those who want to lead circles or groups* of their own.
-It is a combination of self led, reflective study with interactive zoom group sessions and the option of 1-1 mentoring (where I walk alongside you as you set up your own group).
-Over the course of our six weeks together you will be gently nurtured and guided through the skills needed to lead your own groups, whether online or face to face.
+‘creating circles’ is ideal for those who want to lead circles or groups* of their own, it is relevant for those who have some experience of holding circles and want to explore their current practice, as well as for those who have never held a circle before.
+The course uses a combination of self-led, reflective study with interactive zoom group sessions and has the option of 1-1 mentoring, where I walk alongside you as you for a period of six weeks as you set up your own group.
+Over the course of our time together you will be gently nurtured and guided through the skills needed to lead your own circles.

-- Facilitated online learning with feedback, and an open project at the end of the course leading to certification
+- Facilitated online learning with feedback, with an open project at the end of the course leading to certification

 - A self led study workbook, journal and prompt cards and access to an online community for support